pelleo/Hybrid.IoTHub.Deployment/README.md

 - File services.
 Default: `SMB`
 - Azure resource group: `rg-aks-demo`

 The Argo CD instance running on the K3s cluster is used to deploy K8s workloads on the AKS as well as the K3s cluster.
-Both environments are created via [GitHub Actions](https://docs.github.com/en/actions) automation.
+Both environments can created via [GitHub Actions](https://docs.github.com/en/actions) automation or via manual script execution.

 # Documentation
 Documentation for the Hybrid.IoTHub.Deployment project can be found at: